Service • Agentic AI Development for E-commerce Brands

 Build Agent + Tools + Guardrails

-Build the agent, define its tools, integrate with your stack, set guardrails and observability, and validate on real data.
+Build the agent, define its tools, integrate with your store platform and helpdesk, set guardrails and observability, and validate on real orders and tickets.
 Ships with a runbook, not a slide deck.

 Weeks 7–10+